-In terms of section 5 of the Public Enterprises circular No.PED/12 of 02 June 2003, eventhough a corporate plan for not less than three years had to be prepared to accomplish the institute vision and mission, the council had not prepared a corporate plan.
-Further, an action plan had not been prepared for the year under review.
+In terms of section 5 of the Public Enterprises circular No.PED/12 of 02 June 2003, eventhough a Corporate Plan for not less than three years had to be prepared to accomplish the institute Vision and Mission, the Council had not prepared a Corporate Plan.
+Further, an Action Plan had not been prepared for the year under review.

-4.1.2 Activity and Review
+4.1.2 Performance and Review

-- (a) An idea in the performance of the council could not be expressed as the council had not prepared performance reports for the year under review. - (b) In terms of sub section 2 (1) of the Private Medical Institution (registration) Act No. 21 of 2006, all Private Medical Institution should be registered.
-While 1,747 Private Medical Institution had been registered at the establishment of the council in 2007 but only 486 institutions had been registered at the end of the year under review and registration had declined by 72 per cent.
+- (a) An idea in the performance of the Regulatory Council could not be expressed as the Council had not prepared performance reports for the year under review. - (b) In terms of sub section 2 (1) of the Private Medical Institutions (Registration) Act No. 21 of 2006, all the Private Medical Institutions should be registered.
+While 1,747 Private Medical Institutions had been registered at the establishment of the Council in 2007 but only 415 institutions had been registered at the end of the year under review and registration had declined by 76 per cent.
 An investigation had not been conducted to find out the reasons for the decrease of registrations, Whether due to the close up the Medical Institution or may carrying out the business without being registered.
-Further, a proper methodology had not been prepared and implemented for the identification of the number of Private Medical Institutions have to be registered, make registrations, and to execute the regulations in the section 04 of the Act, for unregistered institutions. - (c) The council had unable to prepare and implement a proper methodology to achieve the following objectives in terms of section 9 of the Private Medical Institution (Registration) Act No.21 of 2006 at the end of the year under review. - (i) The development and monitoring of standards to be maintained by the registered Private Medical Institution. - (ii) To ensure that minimum qualifications for the recruitments of staff are followed and minimum standards are adopted of training of personnel by all Private Medical Institutions.
+Further, a proper methodology had not been prepared and implemented for the identification of the number of Private Medical Institutions have to be registered, make registrations, and to execute the regulations in the section 04 of the Act, for unregistered institutions. - (c) The Council was unable to prepare and implement a proper methodology to achieve the following objectives in terms of section 9 of the Private Medical Institution (Registration) Act No.21 of 2006 even at the end of the year under review. - (i) The development and monitoring of standards to be maintained by the registered Private Medical Institutions.

-- (iii) To ensure the quality of patient care services rendered or provided by such Private Medical Institutions. - (d) In terms of section 13 (1) of the Act, eventhough the Minister may on the advice of the council by order published in the gazette, formulate and enforce schemes of accreditation for Private Medical Institutions, action had not been taken even at the end of the year under review in this regards.
+- (ii) To ensure that minimum qualifications for the recruitments of staff are followed and minimum standards are adopted of training of personnel by all Private Medical Institutions. - (iii) To ensure the quality of patient care services rendered or provided by such Private Medical Institutions. - (d) In terms of section 13 (1) of the Act, eventhough the Minister may on the advice of the Council by order published in the gazette, formulate and enforce schemes of accreditation for Private Medical Institutions, action had not been taken even at the end of the year under review in this regards.